U.S. Fed to let bank leverage exemption expire this month, will review rule

 SURGING DEPOSITS, TREASURIES

-The leverage ratio is a risk-neutral capital requirement adopted after the 2007-2009 financial crisis to prevent banks from manipulating other capital rules.
-But it is rapidly becoming the primary limit on banks’ balance sheets which have swelled as the Fed has pumped cash into the economy amid the pandemic.
+The leverage ratio was adopted after the 2007-2009 financial crisis as an extra safeguard to prevent big banks from manipulating other capital rules.
+It requires them to hold additional capital against assets regardless of their risk.

+But the ratio is rapidly becoming the primary limit on banks’ balance sheets which have swelled as a result of the Fed pumping cash into the economy amid the pandemic.

+In the last year, the Fed has nearly doubled the size of its balance sheet to more than $7.7 trillion through the purchase of around $3.4 trillion in bonds.
+That extraordinary intervention along with near-zero interest rates aims to keep money flowing through the banking system.

-Bank deposits at the Fed, also known as reserves, have sky-rocketed to $3.9 trillion since the pandemic began, according to Fed data from Thursday, and are expected to increase by another $2 trillion before the Fed pares back stimulus efforts.
+As a result, bank deposits at the Fed, known as reserves, have sky-rocketed to $3.9 trillion since the pandemic began, according to Fed data from Thursday, and are expected to increase by another $2 trillion before the Fed pares back stimulus efforts.

+“That pressure is pretty significant, and banks are going to have to optimize their balance sheets to deal with it, and part of that optimization may be stepping away from market supporting roles,” said Gennadiy Goldberg, interest rate strategist at TD Securities.

-Banks say central bank reserves and U.S. Treasuries effectively hold no risk and it makes little sense to penalize them.
+Banks say reserves and U.S. Treasuries effectively hold no risk and it makes little sense to penalize them.

 Graphic: Bank reserves held at the Fed have skyrocketed -

-Due to the growth in reserves and Treasury issuance, the Fed indicated on Friday that it had heeded those industry complaints.
-It said that it may need to change the calibration of the ratio “to prevent strains from developing that could both constrain economic growth and undermine financial stability.”
+The Fed indicated on Friday that it had heeded those complaints.
+Due to the continued growth in reserves and Treasury issuance, it said it may need to recalibrate the ratio “to prevent strains from developing that could both constrain economic growth and undermine financial stability.”

-However, it added that any changes to the rule would not erode the overall strength of bank capital requirements, a pledge that is likely to be met with skepticism by progressive Democrats who worry Powell is inclined to be too friendly to Wall Street on regulatory issues.
+However, it added that any changes to the rule would not erode the overall strength of bank capital requirements.

+While the Fed’s decision appears to be a neat compromise to appease both Wall Street and progressive Democrats, the rule review, which will be subject to public consultation, is likely to be a fraught and lengthy process, said analysts.

+Progressives, who say Powell is inclined to be too friendly to Wall Street on regulatory issues, are generally skeptical of any attempt to crack open post-crisis rules and are likely to fight changes.
+That could leave the market in an uncomfortable limbo, said analysts.

+“Unless there is a fix relatively quickly, I think there’s going to be a lot of caution in the market and a lot of concerns about volatility,” said Goldberg.

-Reporting by David Henry and Michelle Price; additional reporting by Noor Zainab Hussain and Karen Brettell; Editing by Andrea Ricci and Marguerita Choy
+Reporting by David Henry and Michelle Price; additional reporting by Noor Zainab Hussain, Karen Brettell, Pete Schroeder and Dan Burns; Editing by Andrea Ricci and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.